minecraft-essentials/minecraft-essentials.github.io/src/content/docs/infomation/intro.md

 ## Roadmap

-Our roadmap is easily avavlible on [GitHub](https://github.com/orgs/minecraft-essentials/projects/1)
+Our roadmap is easily available on [GitHub](https://github.com/orgs/minecraft-essentials/projects/1)